ElSnoMan/scripting-to-framework/tau-docs/Chapter8/ch8_outline.md

 # Logging
 Creating directories and logging to files

-Logging is a very important piece of programming because it helps us locate issues when we inevitably have to debug a problem.
+Logging is a very important strategy to programming because it helps us locate issues when we inevitably have to debug a problem.

 There are MANY ways to handle your Logging Strategy like using an existing Logging Library like Log4Net or a service like Loggly.
 For this course, we'll simply log to a .txt file.
 It may not sound as awesome as "Logger as a Service", but your CI/CD pipelines can easily work with artifacts your test runs generate and these log files are a piece of cake.

 Another benefit is seeing how to read and write to files using C# which has many applications outside of just logging.
 Let's dive in.